Linear Programming Based Near-Optimal Pricing for Laminar Bayesian Online Selection: Introduction

-While there are fairly strong lower bounds for the closely related computation of Markov Decision Processes (see \cite{papadimitriou1987complexity} for the PSPACE-hardness of the general Markove decision processes with partial observations), the computational complexity of the stochastic online optimization problems with a concise combinatorial structure, like the one we are considering here, is poorly understood.
-Here, we ask whether it is possible to approximate the optimum online in polynomial time, and obtain improved approximation factors compared to those derived form the prophet inequalities.
+While there are fairly strong lower bounds for the closely related computation of Markov Decision Processes (see \cite{papadimitriou1987complexity} for the PSPACE-hardness of the general Markov decision processes with partial observations), the computational complexity of the stochastic online optimization problems with a concise combinatorial structure, like the one we are considering here, is poorly understood. \revcolor{Notably, since the appearance of an early conference version of our paper, the work of \cite{papadimitriou2021online} has established the PSPACE-hardness of Bayesian online matching problem, which is among very few results shedding light on the hardness of structured instances of stochastic online optimization.
+However, this result does not apply to the laminar matroid Bayesian online selection problem.
+To the best of our knowledge, there is no formal hardness result for this special class of stochastic online optimization, even for general matroid Bayesian online selection --- and hence establishing any computational complexity hardness for this problem is still open.} Here, we ask whether it is possible to approximate the optimum online in polynomial time, and obtain improved approximation factors compared to those derived from the prophet inequalities.
 If we answer this question in the affirmative, it justifies the optimum online policy as a less pessimistic benchmark compared to the omniscient prophet benchmark.